-The Company invests in marketable securities of highly rated financial institutions and investment-grade debt instruments and limits the amount of credit exposure with any one entity.
+The Company invests its cash balances in marketable securities of highly rated financial institutions and investment-grade debt instruments and limits the amount of credit exposure with any one entity.
 The Company has classified its marketable securities as "available-for-sale" and, accordingly, carries such securities at aggregate fair value.
 Unrealized gains and losses, if any, are reported as other comprehensive income (loss) in stockholders' equity.
 The amortized cost of debt securities in this category is adjusted for amortization of premiums and accretion of discounts to maturity.
 Such amortization is included in interest income.
-Realized gains and losses on available-for-sale securities are included in interest income and expense.
+Realized gains and losses on available-for-sale securities are included in net realized losses on investments.
 The cost of securities sold is based on the specific identification method.
 Interest and dividends are included in interest income.